 I began with an idea, it morphed into a rough sketch, and then, one day, I found myself closer to the finished project, or what I think, (hope!), to be the finished project:

 But it's only crazy-making if we lose all flexibility.
-Had I held onto the first map's draft and not allowed it to be something different, to morph and shift in conversation with the larger creative process, I would have confined myself to a product that lacked the depth and vitality of The Book as it now stands; (or is it still crawling?).
+Had I held onto the first map's draft and not allowed it to be something different, to morph and shift in conversation with the larger creative process, I would have confined myself to a product that lacked the depth and vitality of The Book as it now stands.

 The slow reveal reminds me how we should try our best not to rush our work.
 There's a delicate dance between motivation and deadlines, necessity and perfection, and I continue to strive for my groove.
 But if this map has taught me anything about the work, it's that creativity best functions when it's allow to be its feral self.